StefanGerlach/CarND-Vehicle-Detection/README.md

 ### Best combination of features and classifier

-I ended up that the following combination of feature extraction parameters and classifer:
+I ended up that the following combination of feature extraction parameters and classifer with mean accuracy of 99.44 %:

 | Parameter | Value |
 | :------- | :---------- |